rak-ahsan/PHP-LARAVEL-Interview-questions/README.md

-## Interview questions for PHP, Laravel & MySQL by sabbir
+## Interview questions for PHP, Laravel & MySQL

 ________________________________________________________________
 ### Interview Questions for PHP: